scc333-networking/week1-intro-to-adv-net/README.md

 # Introduction to Advanced Networking

+## Lab Overview

-In this coursework, we will explore the different elements that make up a modern computer network and guide you through building and configuring your very own network.
+In this lab activity, we will explore the different elements that make up a modern computer network and guide you through building and configuring your very own network.

-Think about your home network: you’ve got a Wi-Fi modem or router that connects your laptop, phone, TV, and maybe even your fridge (because why not) to the internet ([Figure 1](#home-topo)).
+ Think about your home network: you’ve got a Wi-Fi modem or router that connects your laptop, phone, TV, and maybe even your fridge (because why not) to the Internet ([Figure 1](#home-topo)).
+This appears to be a very simple network scenario, but it implements several key functionalities essential in delivering connectivity in the highly distributed and complex global Internet.

 ![Typical Home Network Topology](.resources/home-topo.png "Typical Home Network Topology"){width="2in"}
 <!-- [home-topo]: home-topo.png "Typical Home Network Topology" -->

 But have you ever wondered:

 - How does your modem know which data belongs to which device?
 - How does it forward your Netflix traffic to the internet while sending a Zoom call to your laptop at the same time?
 - What magic is happening inside that little plastic box with too many blinking lights?

 Well… quite a lot!
 Your Wi-Fi modem is doing multiple jobs at once, such as:

-- Routing: deciding where packets should go
+- *Routing*: deciding where packets should go
-- Switching: connecting devices inside your home network
+- *Switching*: connecting devices inside your home network
-- Network Address Translation (NAT): letting many devices share one public IP
+- *Network Address Translation (NAT)*: letting many devices share one public IP
-- DNS Forwarding: helping translate website names into IP addresses
+- *DNS Forwarding*: helping translate website names into IP addresses
-- Firewalling: keeping unwanted traffic out
+- *Firewalling*: keeping unwanted traffic out

+This lab activity will help you to recreate these functionalities in a lab machine/VM, understand how these components work and even configure some of them yourself.
+For this activity we will emulate a home network scenario, connecting to a small set of Internet services.
+This will remind you how different protocols are used to connect devices to the global Internet and get you up to speed with some of the key technologies we will use this year to explore advance network topics in the module labs.

+### Key Learning Objectives

-By the end of this coursework, you’ll understand these components and even configure some of them yourself.
+By the end of this lab activity, you will be able to:

-# Tools you will use
+- [ ] Understand the key components of a home network and their functions
+- [ ] Use Mininet to create and experiment with virtual network topologies
+- [ ] Capture and analyze network traffic using Wireshark
+- [ ] Refresh you knowledge on network protocols and packet structures

+### Lab tools

-This coursework uses a combination of powerful tools designed for learning and experimenting with networks:
+During our labs we will use a combination of tools designed for recreating, visualising and experimenting with networks:

-- Mininet
-    - Used to create virtual network topologies
-    - Allows you to instantiate hosts, switches, and links
-    - Ideal for testing and experimenting in a contained environment
-- P4
-    - A protocol-independent language for programming how packets are processed
-    - Lets you define custom behaviour inside routers and switches
-    - Open-source, high-level, and used widely in software-defined networking research
-- Python
-    - The interactive language used to script Mininet and P4 interactions
-    - Great for automation, controller development, and quickly testing network logic
+- [Mininet](https://mininet.org/) is a network emulator that creates a realistic virtual network on a single machine.
+It uses lightweight virtualization to run multiple hosts, switches, and links, all within a single Linux host.
+We will use Mininet to recreate virtual network topologies with real Linux hosts, switches, and links.
+Mininet is ideal for reproducible network testing and experimentation, using common virtualisation technologies available in the Linux kenrel.
+- [P4](https://p4.org/) is the latest generation of open Software Defined Network technologies.
+It is a protocol-independent language for programming how packets are processed by a network device.
+With P4, you can define custom behaviours inside routers and switches, while network vendors, like Intel and Barefoot, provide hardware that can run P4 programs at line rate (Tbps data processing rates).
+We will explore this technology in more detail in the Week 12 lecture and labs.
+- [Wireshark](https://www.wireshark.org/) is a network protocol analyzer that lets you capture and inspect packets in real-time.
+It provides a graphical interface to view packet details, filter traffic, and analyze network protocols.
+We will use Wireshark to observe and analyze the traffic flowing through our emulated networks and understand how protocols work under the hood.
+- [Python](https://www.python.org/) will be used to script Mininet topologies and to implement custom P4 control logic.
+You should be familiar with basic Python programming concepts, from modules like SCC.231.
+We will use Python scripts to automate network configurations and experiments.
+If you want to refresh your Python skills, consider checking out resources like [Future Coder](https://futurecoder.io/).

 # Understanding the Functionality of a Home Wi-Fi Modem

 As mentioned, a home wifi modem consists of multiple separate components that perform different functions.
 Most home networks follow a star topology, where multiple devices connect to a central Wi-Fi modem — just like the one shown in [Figure 1](#home-topo).

 Although it looks simple from the outside, your home router is quietly multitasking like a networking superhero.
 It:

 - Manages wireless connections
 - Acts as a Layer 2 switch for wired devices
 - Performs routing between your home network (LAN) and the internet (WAN)